jonasmcferreira/adventures/docs/grimherald/grimherald.md

 ### Item Slots

-Each player character (PC) in Grimdark has a number of item slots equal to their Constitution (CON) score plus 10.
+Each player character (PC) in Grim Herald has a number of item slots equal to their Constitution (CON) score plus 10.
 These item slots represent the character's capacity to carry various items, weapons, armor, and supplies during their adventures.

 For example, if a character has a Constitution score of 14, they would have a total of 24 item slots (14 CON + 10).

 ### Managing Coins

-In Grimdark, coins have weight and take up space in a character's inventory.
+In Grim Herald, coins have weight and take up space in a character's inventory.
 Specifically, 100 coins occupy one item slot.
 This rule encourages players to think about the practicality of carrying large amounts of currency, as it can quickly fill up their available item slots.

 Once all slots are filled, characters move at half speed.
 ---